GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 Figure 5.
 Cisco Meraki dashboard: GNSS location information

-Currently, the Meraki dashboard does not report the exact number of satellites the GNSS module sees at any given time.
-During a preliminary site visit, it is advised to use a handheld GPS receiver to see the expected satellite constellations and relative signal strength the modules will receive at a planned installation point.
+Currently, the dashboard does not report the number of satellites the GNSS module sees at any given time.
+During a preliminary site visit, it is advised to use a handheld GPS receiver to see the expected satellite constellations and relative signal strength the modules receive at a planned installation point.

 After identifying possible installation points, ensure that the GNSS module can maintain a stable GPS lock with at least 6-8 satellites over a 15-minute window.
-A location that maintains a stable lock with 6 or more satellites during this period is likely to remain stable over 24 hours, ensuring consistent 6-GHz Standard Power operation.
+A location that maintains a stable lock with six or more satellites during this period is likely to remain stable over 24 hours, ensuring consistent 6-GHz Standard Power operation.

 A screenshot of a video gameDescription automatically generated